 Know your destination

-Research the area you are going to; check the FCO website for the latest travel advice.
-You could also subscribe to the FCO’s information service to receive “live” travel updates both before and during your trip.
-It would also be helpful to identify the closest British Embassy or Consulate should you require assistance whilst overseas.
+You could also subscribe to the FCDO foreign travel advice information service to receive live travel updates before and during your trip.
+It's also a good idea to identify the nearest British Embassy or Consulate in case you require assistance while overseas.

 You could also consider taking a duplicate wallet or purse containing small denomination notes and coins and old (redundant) cards.
 This will be easier to hand over if threatened by robbers.

 Make sure you know where your fire exits are.
-The building may not be fitted with emergency lights or an audible fire alarm system so you should check to satisfy yourself what the fire arrangements are.
-Taking a torch with you (or using the torch function on your phone, if it has one) is useful.
+The building may not be fitted with emergency lights or an audible fire alarm system, so you should check to satisfy yourself what the fire arrangements are.
+Taking a torch with you (or using the torch function on your phone if it has one) is useful.
 Counting the number of doors between your room and the fire escape is useful if you need to feel your way out in the event that your corridor becomes smoke-filled.
 If that does happen, keep as low as possible as the area near the floor is likely to be less smoky.

 Eating and drinking